authelia/authelia/docs/security.md

 ## Protection against cookie theft

-Authelia uses two mechanism to protect against cookie theft:
+Authelia uses two mechanisms to protect against cookie theft:
 1. session attribute `httpOnly` set to true make client-side code unable to read the cookie.
 2. session attribute `secure` ensure the cookie will never be sent over an